 - suggest new initiatives in undergraduate education in the Department

 Recent accomplishments have been:

-founding a Leadership and Innovation (L&I) training program for undergraduate leaders in the Department
+creating a Leadership and Innovation (L&I) training program for undergraduate leaders in the Department

-founding a Biology student lounge to promote community in Jordan Hall
+incorporating a Biology student lounge to promote community in Jordan Hall

 - founding a graduate school preparation course that is now taught in the Department